Life inside New York City’s Most Notorious Gang

-First of all, can you tell us a little bit how did you get into photojournalism?
+First of all, can you tell us a little bit about how you came to photojournalism?

 How do you think living in New York has influenced your photography?

 Living in New York has been an amazing experience.
-I think New York doesn't really help you, is a city that will require you to push your effort to the limit and even then do more and more work.
-NY is a city where you really need to work hard to make yourself or your work stand-out, and I think this is how NYC has influenced my career.
-It has helped me push my boundaries of learning and working to a fast speed rhythm.
+I think New York doesn't really help you - it's a city that requires you to push your efforts to the limit, and even then, do more and more work.
+You really need to work hard to make yourself, or your work stand-out, and I think this is how NYC has influenced my career.
+It has helped me to push my boundaries of learning and empowered me to work to a fast-paced rhythm.

-Can you tell us how did your project, Bloodline, come about?
+Can you tell us how your project, The Bloodline, evolved?

 The Bloodline was an idea I had before coming to New York.
-I had a very clear image of New York that had been made by television, movies and advertisement and when I arrived to New York I really wanted to change this image and see how the city works behind this concrete walls street/times square curtain, I decided to document members of a gang, so I started going to places that appeared on the newspapers or tv news channels and even googled places in New York that are known for gang violence.
-I visited almost all of this places and started talking to people, finally after 4 - 5 months of trying and trying I was able to start shooting the Latin Kings gang.
-I ended up photographing them for almost 2 years, documenting their daily life, happiness, unity and also their struggle to survive in the concrete jungle.
+I had a very clear image of New York that had been shaped by television, movies and advertisements, and when I arrived I really wanted to challenge this image and see how the city works behind the concrete walls and the Times Square curtain.
+I decided to document members of a gang, so I started going to places that appeared in the newspapers or on tv news channels and even googled places in New York that are known for gang violence.
+I visited almost all of these places and started talking to people.
+Finally after 4 - 5 months of trying and trying, I was able to start shooting the Latin Kings.
+I ended up photographing them for almost 2 years, documenting their daily life, happiness, and unity as well as their struggle to survive in the concrete jungle.

-How did you find the people who are members of the gang?
-How was it like to gain access?
+How did you find the people who are gang members?
+How was your experience gaining access to their lifestyle?

-I walked and talked to people through several neighborhoods in New York doing a project called people living in their neighborhoods in which i would interview the person take a quick portrait and ask key questions to see if there was any gang affiliation or if they knew anyone who was a gang member.
-I was always very honest with what my intentions were, which of course made me get rejected several times until I finally met someone who was part of the Latin Kings gang and allowed me to follow him around taking photos of him, and I like this.
-I was able to slowly start approaching more and more gang members until I got full access to photograph the gang.
+I walked and talked to people in several neighbourhoods in New York whilst working on a project in which I would interview the person, take a quick portrait, and ask key questions to see if there was any gang affiliation or if they knew anyone who was a gang member.
+I was always very honest with what my intentions were, which of course led to rejection several times until I finally met someone who was part of the Latin Kings gang.
+He allowed me to follow him around, taking photos of him.
+I was slowly able to start approaching more and more gang members until I got full access to them.

-Do you intent to continue working in your native Colombia?
+Do you intend to continue working in your native Colombia?

-I actually just finished a project in Colombia in December.
-I traveled to Toribio, a zone in Colombia that has been under attack by State Militia and Illegal armed groups like FARC and Paramilitary.
-This town is in control of the NASA indigenous people, I decided to travel here to document the population and I ended up staying 2 months documenting the economic survival of this town, which is mainly based on illegal marijuana and coca fields.
-These indigenous people/farmers, grow this plants because they have very few choices to sell different crops to the cities, transportation to the area is very expensive and risky, so one of the only products that actually builds an income is marijuana and coca, so I was interested in how the first steps of a billion dollar business is and also how this populations get pushed to grow illegal crops because of the lack of government support and the armed conflict.
+I actually just finished a project in Colombia.
+I travelled to Toribio, a region controlled by the NASA indigenous people that has been under attack by State Militia and illegal armed groups.
+I decided to travel there to capture the population and I ended up staying 2 months documenting the economic survival of this town, which is mainly based on illegal marijuana and cocoa fields.
+These indigenous farmers grow these plants because they have very few choices about what to sell - transportation to the area is very expensive and risky, so two of the only products that actually builds an income are marijuana and cocoa.
+I was interested in what the first steps of a billion dollar business are and also how this population is pushed to grow illegal crops because of the lack of government support and the armed conflict.

 As an emerging photographer, could you tell us what photographers have influenced your photographic work?

-I've been strongly influenced by the work of Andrew Lichtenstein, an American photographer with an amazing heart, I was very lucky to have him as my teacher and now a friend of mine, also very influenced by the work of Joe Rodriguez who no doubt pushed me everyday to pursue my passion with strength, and last but not least Stephen Ferry who has done not only amazing work but something that very few times can be said and is a complete from corner to corner body of work about Colombia's armed conflict and it's history.
+I've been strongly influenced by the work of Andrew Lichtenstein, an American photographer with an amazing heart.
+I was very lucky to have him as my teacher and he's now a friend of mine.
+The work of Joe Rodriguez also inspires me, and last but not least Stephen Ferry, who has done amazing work, from corner to corner, about Colombia's armed conflict and it's history.